European Minifootball Federation

-The European Minifootball Federation, also referred to by its abbreviation EMF, is the administrative body for 5-a-side version of minifootball in Europe.
+The European Minifootball Federation (EMF) is the administrative body for 5-a-side version of minifootball in Europe.
 It is one of five continental confederations of its governing body, the World Minifootball Federation.
 EMF consists of 34 national associations.

 History and membership

 EMF was founded in a meeting held in Prague, Czech Republic, from 23–25 March 2012.
 EMF started with 11 members and currently has 29 full-time federation members.

 Members

 Members as listed on EMF website: